 "While this is a proof of concept, it's ready to go," lead study author Isla Duporge, a zoologist at the University of Oxford in the U.K., told the BBC.
 "And conservation organizations are already interested in using this to replace surveys using aircraft."

-The new technique is a key part of ensuring the survival of this species, which is listed as "vulnerable to extinction" by the IUCN Red List, the world’s leading database surrounding extinction threats to wildlife created by the International Union for Conservation of Nature (IUCN).
+The new technique is a key part of ensuring the survival of this species, which is listed as endangered by the IUCN Red List, the world’s leading database surrounding extinction threats to wildlife created by the International Union for Conservation of Nature (IUCN).
 Due to poaching and habitat destruction, just 415,000 African elephants roam the wild, according to the World Wildlife Fund (WWF).

 "Accurate monitoring is essential if we're to save the species," Olga Isupova, a computer scientist at the University of Bath in the U.K. who wrote the deep learning algorithms used in the study, said in a statement.
 "We need to know where the animals are and how many there are."